lanetix/express-deep-link/README.md

 of how middleware work together and should be configured to suit your needs.
 It's not too much to ask considering the out of the box functionality provided by `deep-link`.

+## Beware Thy Hash (#)

+If you're attempting to deep link to a url like http://my.site.com/accounts/#/new (as you would in some SPA), your browser will not transmit anything after the # (hash).
+It would issue a request to http://my.site.com/accounts, and the remainder of the url would be truncated.
+Keep this in mind when using something like Angular.
+Angular for example has the concept of HTML 5 Mode (pretty urls that don't contain a #).
+You'd want to configure your app as such (Angular is smart enough to downgrade to # based urls if clients load your app in a legacy browser...best of both).

 ## Why a Cookie vs the Query String?

 So yea...you've seen some sites do the https://www.my.site.com?rUrl=someuriencodedreturnurl thing right?